-VIN of the vehicle was 1FMFU18L4V_.
-The vehicle was a 1997 Ford Expedition.
+The contact owns a 1997 Ford Expedition.
 The contact stated that while the vehicle was idled in the driveway, he noticed that the exterior and interior lights were flashing, the stereo would turn on and off, and the door locks would lock and unlock.
 The contact unplugged the battery and the vehicle operated as normal.
 In addition, the contact stated that the transmission completely failed and the contact noticed water leaking in from the windshield onto the dashboard.
 Both the dealer and manufacturer were notified, but denied any assistance with repairs of the failure.
 The vehicle was not repaired.
 The failure mileage was 140,000 and current mileage was 197,000.
-It was 12/31/2011 when this battery issue happened.

-The vehicle involved is a 2007 Ford Expedition.
+The contact owns a 2007 Ford Expedition.
 While driving at 25 mph,

 the vehicle stalled without warning.
 The vehicle was towed to an